Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 2. Optimize your practice website for patients and search engines

-Organize your website hierarchy and content so search engines can find your web pages
+Organize your website hierarchy and content so search engines can find you

-To begin positioning your site for search success, create an individual, content-rich web page for each service you offer.
+To begin positioning your site for success, create an individual, content-rich page for every service you offer.
 Use each page to answer common patient questions about that service, including relevant medical conditions, symptoms, remedies, and your overall approach to care.

 This process — known as siloing — organizes your website content into distinct categories.
 With each service page focused on specific content and keywords, your site notifies search engines that the page may be an authority on the subject, boosting your search engine optimization (SEO).
-If you mix up too much unrelated information on one page, your SEO won’t perform as well.
+If you mix up too much disparate information on one page, your website won’t perform as well.

 Focusing on particular care services also helps establish your medical expertise and informs prospective patients about something they may have interest in or will need in the future.
 Even if a patient is not yet ready for an appointment, you and your practice can stay top-of-mind.